Tennu/tennu.github.io/plugins/factoids.md

                 </p>
             </dd>

-            <dt>~= s/search/replace/</dt>
+            <dt>~= s/search/replace/flags</dt>
             <dd>
                 <p>Does a sed-style search and replace on the description.
 The search is a JavaScript regular expression.
 The replace is a string.
-Currently, you may not include a "/" on either side.
+To use a "/" in either search or replace, use "\/".
 If you don't know regular expressions, you should not use this variant except for literal to literal translations using only alphanumeric, spaces, and periods.</p>

+                <p>The flags are either "", "g", "i", or "gi".</p>
             </dd>
         </dl>